The Vicar of Wakefield: Publication

-The novel was The Vicar of Wakefield, and Johnson had sold it to Francis Newbery, a nephew of John.
+The novel was The Vicar of Wakefield, and Johnson had sold it to Francis Newbery, nephew of publisher John Newbery.
 Newbery "kept it by him for nearly two years unpublished".

 The 1929 edition was illustrated by Arthur Rackham (1867–1939).

 Plot summary

-The Vicar – Dr. Charles Primrose – lives an idyllic life in a country parish with his wife Deborah, son George, daughters Olivia and Sophia, and three other children.
+The Vicar – Dr. Charles Primrose – lives an idyllic life in a country parish with his wife Deborah, sons George (eldest), Moses, Bill, and Dick, and daughters Olivia and Sophia.
 He is wealthy due to investing an inheritance he received from a deceased relative, and he donates the £35 that his job pays annually to the widows and orphans of local clergy.
 On the evening of George's wedding to wealthy Arabella Wilmot, the Vicar loses all his money through the bankruptcy of his merchant investor who has left town abruptly.
+In the novel, Primrose embodies Christian values and steadfastly maintains his integrity despite facing financial ruin, imprisonment, and the moral failings of his children.

 The wedding is called off by Arabella's father, who is known for his prudence with money.
 George, who was educated at Oxford and is old enough to be considered an adult, is sent away to town.
 The rest of the family move to a new and more humble parish on the land of Squire Thornhill, who is known to be a womanizer.
 On the way, they hear about the dubious reputation of their new landlord.
 Also, references are made to the squire's uncle Sir William Thornhill, who is known throughout the country for his worthiness and generosity.

 A poor and eccentric friend, Mr. Burchell, whom they meet at an inn, rescues Sophia from drowning.
 She is instantly attracted to him, but her ambitious mother does not encourage her feelings.